retooling-io/workshop-nohat25/Walkthrough.md

 Input format: Hex (raw ciphertext), e.g. 281a5261479d3d42087515567ec409c3
 ```

-Decrypt all encrypted blobs.
+Decrypt all the encrypted blobs.
 The decrypted outputs reveal stage-2 strings and behavior.
 One buffer at `0x00007FFC86655450` should be converted to code in IDA (press C).